ONSdigital/dp/guides/GETTING_STARTED.md

 - `DATASET_ROUTES_ENABLED` should be set to `true` this will enable the filterable dataset routes.

-- `ELASTIC_SEARCH_URL` should be set to `http://localhost:9500` this will enable two versions of Elastic Search to run in the dp-compose tool.

 #### Installations

 * [Java 8 JDK (OpenJDK)](https://openjdk.java.net/install/)